 2) U.S. Economic Risks

-• If the revenues are more than expenditures, then the economic health is good, because the government can afford
+• If revenues are more than expenditures, then the economic health is good, because the Government can afford to

 • If revenues are less than the expenditures, then the economic health is not so good.
 If you add an increasing